makcandrov/meplang/README.md

     - `keep` to tell the compiler that this block must be kept somewhere in the bytecode even if it is unused.

 More examples of contracts can be found in the folder [examples](examples).

+## Future features

+- `assert` attribute tu put conditions on a block pc or a contract size.
+- Heuristics to improve compilation optimizations.
+- Inheritance of contracts.